Coffee-Gutts/Coffee-Gutts/README.md

 <p>
   Hi 👋, I'm Gustavo!
 A programming lover from Brazil.

-  - 🌱 I’m currently studying Java.
+  - 🌱 I’m currently studying Js.

   - 🔭 I am looking for my first job opportunity.
 My dream is to one day work with programming.
 </p>